DENTAL DEEP CLEANING

 Your initial visit will have your dentist taking your full health history.
 During the subsequent visits, if there is a change in your status you should unfailingly let your dentist know.
 During the subsequent visits you will need to make to the dentist, you should expect the following to happen.

 - A Thorough Cleaning – your dentist or dental hygienist will scrape below and along the gum line for the purpose of taking out all the tartar and built up plaque which can result into gum disease and other dental conditions such as bad breath and cavities.
 Your teeth will then be polished and also professionally flossed.

 - A Full Dental Examination – a thorough, out-and-out examination of your gums, teeth, and mouth will be carried out so that signs of any disease or other dental problems can be discovered if present.

 - X-rays – X-rays have the ability to detect and diagnose problems that would probably have gone unnoticed otherwise.
 These may include damages jawbones, abscesses, impacted teeth, tumors or cyst and also decay that occurs in between the teeth.

 If you’re want to go for the procedure and become nervous because you feel it might be painful, then you should know that a local anesthetic may be offered to you by your dentist to ease your anxiety.
 However, after the procedure, you may notice general soreness, bleeding gums or sensitive teeth.
 Some of these effects, however, occur due to the fact that the cleaning tools might make contact with the inflamed gums which easily bleed.

 Eating / Diet

 You can eat as much as is tolerated after the effect of the anesthetic has worn off.
 However, sticky food and hard foods such as nuts and popcorn should be avoided.
 Also avoid spicy, highly seasoned, brittle or acidic foods in your diet.
-Foods such as pasta, soups, scrambled eggs, macaroni, and cheese are the best to consume during this period.
+Foods such as pasta, soups, scrambled eggs, macaroni, and cheese are the to consume during this period.